 Commonly associated with funerals, black is often used to portray grief, sadness, anger, or any spectrum of negative emotion.
 Being surrounded by the color black can also cause you to feel sadness or anger.

 If you’ve been feeling sad, experiencing loss, or want to bring another layer of meaning to your drawings - here are 3 black drawing prompts to allow your body to process your emotion in a healthier way:

 Especially true for light gray shades, gray can help influence a balanced mental state.
 While gray can also be associated with negativity and sadness, when it’s combined with colors like white or blue accents, gray can be a very calming color.
 Its “balance” is inspired by the fact that gray is the balanced shade between white and black.

 If you’re looking to ground yourself or inspire a more balanced approach to an upcoming event - here are 3 gray drawing prompts for you:

 Wolf howling at the moon

 Whatever emotion you’d like to express, you can use the color wheel as a cathartic way to add layers of meaning to your drawings while also releasing emotion in healthy ways.

 Feel like sharing your masterpieces from any of the color wheel prompts?
-Join our free Facebook community here.
+Join our community today!